-- A pad with an aperture of more than 1.2mm or diameter of more than 3.0mm should be designed as a diamond or plum-shaped pad.
+- A pad with an aperture of more than 1.2mm or a diameter of more than 3.0mm should be designed as a diamond or plum-shaped pad.

 - All machine inserted parts need to be designed as drip pads along the bent leg direction to ensure full solder joints at the bent leg.

 - The pads on the large-area copper skin should be chrysanthemum-shaped pads, and there should be no virtual soldering.

 Special attention is paid to the manual soldering on the PCB.
 Remember not to use a very high temperature soldering iron or tin furnace to operate the pad because it will easily cause the pad to fall off, and it cannot be remedied.

 - HDI PCB Layout and Basic HDI Design Guidelines

 - 10 Tips To Improve PCB Design For Manufacturability